Known by many names, Molten Chocolate Cake is famous for it’s tender, moist cake, a light crispy crust, and gooey rich chocolate middle.

 Molten Chocolate Cake

-- Optional: Raspberries or strawberries, and whipped cream or ice cream for serving
+- raspberries or strawberries, and whipped cream or ice cream, for serving (optional)

-- Preheat the oven to 400 degrees.
-Butter 2 ramekins or custard cups (see Notes below).
-Place them on a baking sheet so they are not touching; set aside.
+- Preheat the oven to 400 degrees F. Butter 2 ramekins or custard cups (see Notes below).
+Place them on a baking sheet so they are not touching and set aside.

 - Using a rubber spatula, fold in the powdered sugar, a dash of salt, flour and espresso powder but don’t worry if it’s not completely mixed.

 - In a separate bowl lightly whisk the egg and egg yolks.
 Add the vanilla and whisk until blended.
 Add the eggs to the chocolate mixture and whisk until smooth and fully combined.

 - Divide the batter between the 2 ramekins and bake for 15 minutes.
 The edges will be firm but the center will be runny.